 Dumfries and Galloway

 § This page gives an overview of the Dumfries and Galloway local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Dumfries and Galloway occupies the southwest corner of Scotland, bordered by the Solway Firth and the Galloway Hills.
 Known for its rural charm, historic towns like Dumfries, and outdoor attractions such as Galloway Forest Park, it has a strong agricultural and tourism base.